-- Using four days from a pool of non-event days, with the closest daily maximum temperature of event that occurred. - Collecting 90 days of historical data leading to the day of the event.
-For weekdays, excluding the event days and Holidays Error!
-Bookmark not defined.
-For weekends and Holidays Error!
-Bookmark not defined. - Adjustment hours are two hours immediately prior to the event period with a two hours buffer before and two hours after the event with a two hours buffer.
+- · Using four days from a pool of non-event days, with the closest daily maximum temperature of event that occurred. - Collecting 90 days of historical data leading to the day of the event.
+For weekdays, excluding the event days and Holidays.
+For weekends and Holidays, exclude event days. - Adjustment hours are two hours immediately prior to the event period with a two hours buffer before and two hours after the event with a two hours buffer.